abachaa/MEDIQA2019/MEDIQA_Task3_QA/Task3_README.txt

 b) ReferenceRank: corresponds to the correct rank.

 c) ReferenceScore: is an additional score that we provide only in the training and validation sets, and that corresponds to the manual judgment/rating of the answer [4: Excellent, 3: Correct but Incomplete, 2: Related, 1: Incorrect].

+For the answer classification task: answers with scores 1 and 2 are considered as incorrect (label 0), and answers with scores 3 and 4 are considered as correct (label 1).

 ===================================
 Task3-QA: Validation & Test Sets